citp/privacy-policy-historical/t/tw/twe/tweettrafficrush.com.md

 **ENFORCEMENT**

-If for some reason you believe "Kanishka Infocom Private Limited" has not adhered to these principles, please notify us by clicking [HERE](http://www.tweettrafficrush.com/contact-us.php), and we will do our best to determine and correct the problem promptly.
+If for some reason you believe "Tweet Traffic Rush" has not adhered to these principles, please notify us by clicking [HERE](http://www.tweettrafficrush.com/contact-us.php), and we will do our best to determine and correct the problem promptly.
 Be certain the words Privacy Policy are in the Subject line.

 **ELECTRONIC PRODUCT REGISTRATION**